-Staff are employed to assist with the daily opening and processing of postal votes in the fortnight leading up to polling day.
-This work takes place from 9:30am throughout the day, typically for 4-5 hours once the daily delivery is processed.
+Staff are employed to assist with the daily opening and processing of returned postal votes in the fortnight leading up to polling day.
+This work takes place at Council HQ, Elgin from 9:30am throughout the day, typically for 4-5 hours once the daily delivery is received.
 Some posts are manual and some posts require the ability to use a scanner and computer.
 Full training will be given.

 - You must be at least 18 years of age to work with the election office at the polling station and the count, and from 16 to work in postal vote processing, due to the hours involved.

 - Election staff cannot work on behalf of a candidate during an election campaign, nor be related to a prospective candidate.
 Similarly election staff cannot work on behalf of a referendum campaign.